Turskyi/flutter_life_coaching_ai/README.md

 ## Layers

-#### APPLICATION CORE - `models`, `domain_services` and `application_services` (`core`)
+#### APPLICATION CORE - `models`, `domain_services` and

+`application_services` (`core`)

-The number of layers in the application `core` will vary, but remember that the `Domain Models` is the very center, and since all couplings are toward the center, the `Domain Models` is only coupled to itself.
+The number of layers in the application's `core` will vary, but remember that the `Domain Models` is the very centre, and since all couplings are toward the centre, the `Domain Models` is only coupled to itself.

 #### Domain Models - `models`

-In the very center, we see the `Models`, which represents the state and behavior combination that models truth for the organization.
+In the very centre, we see the `Models`, which represent the state and behaviour combination that models truth for the organization.
-Around the `Models` are other layers with more behavior.
+Around the `Models` are other layers with more behaviour.

 #### DOMAIN SERVICES - `domain_services`

 The first layer around the Models is typically where we would find interfaces that provide object saving and retrieving behaviour, called `repository` interfaces.
-The implementation of the object-saving behavior is not in the application core, however, because it typically involves a database.
+The implementation of the object-saving behaviour is not in the application core, however, because it typically involves a database.
 Only the interface is in the application core.